zj11223344/Tactics-Remix/README.md

 #### Morpheus562's Improved Drizzt (BGEE)

 This makes the BGEE version of Drizzt more formidable.
 If he goes hostile, he will prioritize attack the player instead of the gnolls.

+#### Kensai Ryu's Improved Copper Coronet

+This component creates more Guards in the Copper Coronet when the guards go hostile.
+This will only work on games in which you have not yet started the Copper Coronet quest.

+Includes GB's "Gorf the Squisher" script fix.

 #### More encounters will be added.